 5. Enjoy local specialities!

 I looooooove the local cuisine when I travel!
 And I’m willing to try most things on the menu.
 Often, local food is also very healthy.
 I love street food as well, and I try to taste as many local dishes as possible.
 Visit local markets and buy fresh herbs and ingredients.
 Eat plenty of vegetables and local fruits and enjoy new foods you won’t find at home.
 I also love using the Happy Cow App to see where the best vegan and vegetarian options are.

 6. Sleep!
 Sleep!
 Sleep!

 Especially when you’re in between different time-zones, sleep is so important!
 Give your body a rest and listen to your body.
 Also, take it easy!
 You don’t need to see the whole city in one day!
 Take plenty of breaks and drink lots of water!
 If you want to spoil yourself, book yourself a relaxing massage or join a meditation session in your location.
 It is also essential to look after your mental health.
 Click here to read some tips on how to do so.

 7. Take your vitamins!

 Apart from eating lots of veggies and fruits, you might want to take some supplements.
 Listen to what your body needs and bring a multivitamin.
-Also make sure you bring meds in case you get sick.
+Also, make sure you bring meds in case you get sick.
 I always bring some charcoal tablets, vitamins and salt sachets.
 Be careful to check specific countries regulations before you bring medication with you.
 When I was a flight attendant, I also noticed how often people don’t take precautions when it comes to travel vaccinations!
-Check with your GP what vaccins you’ll need and don’t forget to bring your yellow booklet.
+Check with your GP what vaccines you’ll need, and don’t forget to bring your yellow booklet.